Skip to content

 Here's what surprises people: Yoast and RankMath scores aren't cosmetic vanity metrics, and they also aren't the actual ranking factors.
 Google doesn't read your Yoast score.
 What the score does is measure proxies for things Google genuinely cares about — clear titles, unique descriptions, readable structure, internal links, described images.
 Turn those green in a way that serves real readers, and you improve the underlying signals.
 Game them mechanically — stuffing an exact keyphrase five times to satisfy the density check — and you get a green light and worse rankings.

 That distinction is the whole game.
 The goal was never "make Yoast happy."
-It was "fix the real deficiencies Yoast is pointing at," and the green lights followed as a side effect.
+It was "fix the real deficiencies Yoast is pointing at," and the green lights follow as a side effect.

 Pro tip